White label video solution

 Community

-HIPAA Technical Safeguards — defined under the HIPAA Security Rule (45 CFR §164.312) — require healthcare systems to implement four categories of security controls to protect electronic protected health information (ePHI): access controls, audit controls, integrity protections, and transmission security.
+HIPAA Technical Safeguards — defined under the HIPAA Security Rule (45 CFR §164.312) — require healthcare systems to implement four categories of security controls to protect electronic protected health information (ePHI): access controls, audit controls, integrity controls, and transmission security.

 In simple terms, HIPAA technical safeguards are the security controls that protect electronic patient health information in healthcare software systems.